Why parents make a difference

 You may feel you can’t make a difference, faced with the influence of their friends, the alcohol marketing messages they hear and the Irish ‘drinking’ culture, but children and teens need our protection when it comes to alcohol.

 Not all young people will want to try alcohol, but many do.
-Adults can help to:
+Our six steps to protecting your child from alcohol and drugs are

 Should I be worried?